Do feminists have better sex? Yes, they do.

 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.

 Every product/service is selected by editors.
-Things you buy through our links may earn us a commission.
+Products/Services you buy through these links may earn “Alliance Media Group and “Splendfida Magazine” a commission or revenue.